Galloway at a Glance

 - Students take at least six courses per term

 - World languages: Students age three through sixth grade take Spanish.
-Beginning in seventh grade, students may choose Spanish, French, or Latin.
+Beginning in sixth grade, students may choose Spanish, French, or Latin.

 - Service learning is integrated into the curriculum at every level.

 - Written evaluations are sent to parents four times each year.

 - The 76 members of the Class of 2017 move on to the next step in their journey by attending colleges and universities in 20 states and the District of Columbia.